© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthwork enclosure in Great Ridge wood, 350m north east of Point Pond is a scheduled monument protected by Historic England under reference 1017712.
 View the official record →

-Earthwork enclosure in Great Ridge Wood is a prehistoric monument located approximately 350 metres north-east of Point Pond in Wiltshire.
+Earthwork enclosure in Great Ridge Wood, 350m north east of Point Pond, is a prehistoric monument situated in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017712.

 Earthwork enclosure in Great Ridge wood, 350m north east of Point Pond is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017712.